 Treasury Board Secretariat's guidelines on the Privacy Act were followed during the reporting period.
 No significant changes were made to the Foundation's organization, programs, operations, or policy.

 7. ISSUES AND COMPLAINTS

-No issues were encountered and no complaints were filed against the Foundation with the Office of the Privacy Commissioner during this reporting period.
-No investigations were received during the reporting period.
+No complaints were filed against the Foundation with the Office of the Privacy Commissioner during this reporting period.